 PayPal is constantly working to expand and improve our services for our customers.
 We hope to be expanding our availability to include more countries, however, due to the complexities of global expansion, we cannot give a timetable for this.

 Just recently, Paypal announced that some more countries can now withdraw their Paypal funds to a Visa or Mastercard credit, debit or prepaid card.
-Still, no African country is among the 26 that have these added functionality.
+Still, no African country is among the 26 that have these added functionalities.

 It is indeed interesting to note that Paypal is not available to residents of Nigeria which is Africa’s 2nd largest economy after South Africa and also the most populous nation in Africa.
 The potential is there.
 Indeed, many banks in Nigeria now issue international Mastercard credit cards and local debit cards are also widely used at ATMs, on the Internet and at Point-Of-Sale (POS) terminals.